rixinsc/ctf-writeups/ihack2024-quals.md

-# SiberSiaga x iHACK Qualification 2024
+# SiberSiaga x iHACK Qualification 2024 - Writeup
 A CTF hosted on the CaptureX platform, interesting experience.
 Only solved low-hanging fruits this time, perhaps due to me rested for too long, and my pwndbg broke :/

 ## Table of Contents